Andrew Henderson

 Barbados, Digital Nomad Visa

-This Caribbean island is a digital nomad’s hotspot, allowing nomads to experience the island life while being well-connected to the Americas as well as the rest of the Caribbean.
+This Caribbean island is a digital nomad hotspot, allowing nomads to experience the island life while being well-connected to the Americas as well as the rest of the Caribbean.

-Barbados calls its digital nomad visa Barbados Welcome Stamp, and it allows you to stay on the island for 12 months.
+Barbados calls its digital nomad visa Barbados Welcome Stamp, allowing you to stay on the island for 12 months.

 Duration: 1 year